 But how do you know how much money to put toward stocks or bonds?
 It all starts with you.
 The basic things to think about include how long you plan to invest (known as your time horizon), your financial situation, and your tolerance for risk.

-Risk tolerance is a squishier measure than your time and money situation.
+Risk tolerance is a more personal measure than your time and money situation.
 History suggests that the more stocks you have in your investment mix, the more your account value may rise and fall over time.
 Risk tolerance asks you to consider how much stock market up-and-down you're willing to put up with in exchange for the potential for longer term growth.

 It can be a little difficult to imagine how you would feel if the value of your account fell steadily for a period of time.
 Some people find themselves losing sleep over temporary stock market volatility.
 That can lead to selling investments at a low point, and ultimately losing money—the very outcome they were trying to avoid.
 That's why it's vital to choose a level of stock market risk you can live with: It can help you stay invested over time, which could give you the best chance of accomplishing your long-term investing goals.

-Your risk capacity is another important gauge for how much risk you can take on.
-It measures your financial ability to weather declines in your account.
+Your financial risk-bearing capacity is another important gauge for how much risk you can take on.
+It assesses your emotional and financial ability to weather declines in your account.